Demayne/Credential-Management-System/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

 ISC

-## 👤 Author
+## Author

 **Demayne**

 - GitHub: [@Demayne](https://github.com/Demayne)

-## 🙏 Acknowledgments

-- Design inspiration from N-Able/CertifyMe professional interfaces
-- Built following MERN stack best practices
-- Security guidelines from OWASP

 ---

-**Note**: This is a production-grade application built for CoolTech's credential management needs.
+**Note**: This is a production-grade application.
 Ensure all environment variables are properly configured before deployment.
+For detailed setup instructions, see `SETUP_GUIDE.md`.